X-I-A/xialib/docs/source/xialib.errors.rst

 * XIA-000018: storer must be type of IOStorer
 * XIA-000019: connection must an Connection defined by PEP249
 * XIA-000020: Adaptor : Data type chain not supported
+* XIA-000021: Ctrl Table search does not return the correct Table ID